Interface fluctuations for $1$D stochastic Allen-Cahn equation revisited: Introduction

 \subsection{Organization of the article}

 The rest of the article is organized as follows.
-In Section~\ref{sec:convergence}, we give a construction of the above-mentioned functional correctors, and state two of their key properties -- well-posedness (Theorem~\ref{thm:derivativesOfPsicork}) and cancellation effects (Theorem~\ref{thm:functional_equation}).
-We then prove Theorem~\ref{thm:main} by first assuming these two properties as well as Theorem~\ref{thm:Linftycloseness}.
-In Section~\ref{sec:deterministic}, we develop a systematic decomposition of functional derivatives of the deterministic flow of all orders, and use it to prove Theorems~\ref{thm:derivativesOfPsicork} and~\ref{thm:functional_equation} in Section~\ref{sec:proof_of_Theorems}.
+In Section~\ref{sec:convergence}, we give a construction of the above-mentioned functional correctors, and state their two key properties -- well-posedness (Theorems~\ref{thm:derivativesOfPsicork} and~\ref{thm:zeta_continuity_bound}) and cancellation effects (Theorem~\ref{thm:functional_equation}).
+These are the main novel ingredients of this article.
+We then prove Theorem~\ref{thm:main} by first assuming these properties as well as Theorem~\ref{thm:Linftycloseness}.
+In Section~\ref{sec:deterministic}, we develop a systematic decomposition of Fr\'echet derivatives of the deterministic flow of all orders, and use it to prove Theorems~\ref{thm:derivativesOfPsicork}, ~\ref{thm:zeta_continuity_bound} and~\ref{thm:functional_equation} in Section~\ref{sec:proof_of_Theorems}.
 In Section~\ref{sec:closeness}, we turn back to the proof of Theorem~\ref{thm:Linftycloseness}, which completes the proof of the main result.
-In the appendices, we collect some useful results for the deterministic Allen-Cahn flow as well as some generics for functional derivatives used in the main text.
+In the appendices, we collect some useful results used in the main text.